 Globally, the mechanisms for collective redress are developing at a rapid pace.
 Although the notion of having the interests of multiple parties represented as a group within proceedings is not a foreign concept for many jurisdictions around the world, in many regions the formalisation of collective redress mechanisms is still a fairly recent development.
 Even where such systems previously existed in some countries, their use to date has been limited – until now.

 The policy motivation behind this growing global trend is reflective of a number of separate but convergent phenomena.
 For one, there is a shifting attitude among claimants and claimant law firms favouring these types of claims.
 There has been a resultant response from the judicial system, including an overarching emphasis on the public interest in dealing with large proceedings cost-effectively and time-efficiently.
-Furthermore, legal rights of individuals have expanded in many areas, and litigants are more aware than ever of their legal rights.
+Furthermore, the legal rights of individuals have expanded in many areas, and litigants are more aware than ever of these legal rights.
 Universal issues, such as those relating to the environment or corporate social responsibility concerns, also lend themselves to group proceedings where, arguably, “society at large” could soon be seen as the proper claimant.
 There is also increased publication of legal issues and/or group legal proceedings against corporate giants across the globe in a modern and increasingly online world where information exchange is rapid and knows no borders.

 As you read through this edition of the Collective Redress & Class Actions Global Practice Guide, we urge you to take note of the developing trends, which, although country-specific, do reflect global themes.
-There are very likely to be significant developments as we move into further editions of this guide, reflective of the fact that this area is one in which we have only recently begun what is no doubt going to be a very long road to more normalised and frequent class actions across the world.
+There are likely to be significant developments as we move into further editions of this guide, reflective of the fact that this area is one in which we have only recently begun what is no doubt going to be a very long road to more normalised and frequent class actions across the world.

 We hope this resource will be invaluable to those navigating this burgeoning area – and look forward to updating this guide in the future to ensure it remains a practical tool for those interested in this topic and navigating its complex and ever-changing legal framework.